Desert In The Sky

 Route photo - Courtesy of OM

 My initial intentions were to return to the bivvy to collect another water bottle.
 I still required water for boiling.
-Food & coffee seemed like a good antidote to the perils of the day.
+Food & drink seemed like a good antidote to the perils of the day.
 It was at this point I remembered the plastic sealable bag I had stuffed into my jacket earlier that evening.
 I filled the bag full and popped it into my mouth and began climbing back towards the camp.

 Finally after some aimless climbing through the dark, I stumbled across one of the bigger Cairns close to the bivvy site.